 What causes coeliac disease?

 The symptoms of coeliac disease in older children may be similar to those in babies.
-Poor absorption of food may cause deficiencies of vitamins, iron, and other nutrients.
+Poor absorption of food may cause deficiencies of vitamins, iron and other nutrients.
 This may cause anaemia and other problems.
-As the fat part of the diet is poorly absorbed, the faeces may be pale, smelly and difficult to flush away.
+As the fat part of the diet is poorly absorbed, stools may be pale, smelly and difficult to flush away.
 Diarrhoea may develop.
 However, the symptoms may not be very typical or obvious.
 If the gut and bowel symptoms are only mild then the first thing that may be noticed is poor growth.

 If the common symptoms described above develop, the diagnosis may be made quickly.
 However, common or typical symptoms do not always develop.
 Particularly in adults, the areas affected in the gut may be patchy.
 Symptoms may then be mild, or not typical, and it may be a while before the diagnosis is made.
 The average time from first symptoms to diagnosis is 13 years in the UK.